chrisburnell/chrisburnell.com/src/pages/help.md

 ---
-title: Help
+title: Help!
-description: How can I help you today?
+description: How may I help you today?
 ---

 I get a lot pride and joy out of knowing my work has helped people.
 Whether it be tutorials, open-source projects, or even voicing my opinions on a given topic, there’s a real sense of satisfaction that comes from helping others.